jyesselm/Chem991E/21_molecular_simulations_2/README.md

 $ gmx trjcat -f runs/*/md_0_1.trr

 # converts conformations from trajectory into pdb format
-$ gmx trjconv -f trajout.xtc -i trj.pdb -s md_0_1.tpr
+$ gmx trjconv -f trajout.xtc -o trj.pdb -s md_0_1.tpr

 # lets get that pdb, do this from another terminal window
 # your directory will be different